dimitardanailov/ddanailov/README.md

 ##### Project Management Methodologies

-I've experience such as an Agile and Scrum coach.
+I've experience as an Agile and Scrum coach.
 My experience includes Agile and Scrum, Kanban, Lean and Waterfall teams and projects.

 ##### Startup weekend awards
 - Startup Weekend Sofia May 2014 - Third Place